eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 ## Session Access

-This section is not exactly security related, but as we are creating a session wrapper, it would be worthwhile to provide the ability to add and retrieve session values based on dot notation.
+This section is not exactly security related, but as we are creating a session wrapper it is worthwhile to provide the ability to add and retrieve session values based on dot notation.
-Doing so increases the readability when accessing large array based data-structures.
+Doing so increases the readability when accessing large array-based data structures.

 ```php
 public function get($name)